hongtaoh/olymvis/content/paper.md

 </script>

 ### Home-Field Advantage
 As discussed above, we first tried scatter plot with jitter.
-The x-axis is the countries that have ever hosted the Olympics and y-axis denotes the percentage of a medals earned by a country against the total number of medals in that year.
-Blue dots represent data when the country were not the host and the orange ones for when it was the host.
+The x-axis is the countries that have ever hosted the Olympics and the y-axis denotes the percentage of medals earned by a country against the total number of medals in that year.
+Blue dots represent data when the country was not the host and the orange ones for when it was the host.
 See Figure 30.

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis-data/master/output/vis/g-2-7.png"  caption="Figure30: Scatter plot with jittering for home-field advantage" class="wide">}}